 Climate change poses a formidable threat to food security by jeopardizing the reliability and productivity of agricultural systems worldwide (FAO, 2015).
 The disruptions in climate patterns, such as prolonged droughts, erratic rainfall, and extreme heatwaves, significantly compromise the predictability and stability of food production.
 Smallholder farmers, who often rely on traditional and weather-dependent agricultural practices, face heightened vulnerabilities.
 The resultant fluctuations in crop yields not only impact local economies but also contribute to increased food prices and decreased accessibility for vulnerable populations (Grigorieva et al., 2023).
 In this context, examining how climate change impacts food security becomes crucial for developing effective adaptation and mitigation measures that can fortify our global food systems.
 The intricate interplay between climate change and food security necessitates a holistic understanding of the vulnerabilities inherent in our current agricultural practices, prompting a call for concerted efforts to address these challenges on a global scale (Raj et al., 2022).

-In this article will try to probe the paramount significance of adaptation and mitigation strategies in the face of climate change.
+In this article we will try to probe the paramount significance of adaptation and mitigation strategies in the face of climate change.
 It not only elucidates their definitions but also navigates the current landscape of climate change effects on food security (Abbass et al., 2022).
-The rising temperatures and erratic weather patterns are already leading to disruptions in crop yields and agricultural productivity, especially impacting vulnerable smallholder farmers.
-As a result, urgent action is imperative to safeguard global food systems against these challenges (Grigorieva et al., 2023).
 Moreover, the article unravels strategic adaptation and mitigation approaches aimed at fortifying our global food systems against the far-reaching consequences of a changing climate.
 By embracing these approaches, we can collectively pave the way for a sustainable future for food production on a global scale, ensuring that no one is left behind in the face of the escalating climate crisis (Clarke et al., 2022).

+Methodology ????

+Results and discussion ???

+Impacts of climate change on food security across the globe???

-Adaptation and mitigation in the context of climate change:
+Adaptation and mitigation in the context of climate change

 Adaptation, in the context of climate change, refers to the proactive adjustment of systems, practices, and behaviors to minimize vulnerability and maximize resilience in the face of changing environmental conditions (IPCC,2022).
 In the realm of food security, adaptation involves implementing strategies that enable agricultural systems to cope with and thrive despite the impacts of climate change.
 Adaptation is imperative in addressing the impact of climate change on food security due to the unprecedented challenges it poses to agricultural systems.
 The changing climate brings about unpredictable weather patterns, heightened temperatures, and an increased frequency of extreme events, all of which significantly affect crop yields, water availability, and the overall stability of food production (Yadav et al., 2019).
 In the absence of adaptation measures, farmers, particularly smallholders, face heightened vulnerability to these climate-induced disruptions, jeopardizing their livelihoods and exacerbating global food insecurity.
 By embracing adaptive strategies, such as cultivating climate-resilient crop varieties, implementing efficient water management practices, and enhancing early warning systems, we can bolster the resilience of agricultural systems, ensuring they can withstand the impacts of climate change and continue to provide a stable and secure food supply for a growing global population.
 Adaptation is not just a necessity; it is a strategic imperative to safeguard the foundations of food security in the face of an increasingly uncertain climate (Ogundeji, 2022).